osscontributor/groovy-datomic/README.md

 API Implementation Summary
 ------------------------------------

-The only method provided by the extension api is the `open` method which is added to the `datomic.Peer` class.
-All of the other methods and properties provided by the library are provided via a closure delegate which is assigned to the closure which is passed as the second argument to the `open` method.
+The extension api provdes a static `open` method which is added to the `datomic.Peer` class.

-The extension API is defined by the `groovy.datomic.extension.DatomicPeerExtension` class which is defined in [src/main/groovy/groovy/datomic/extension/DatomicPeerExtension.groovy](groovy-datomic/tree/master/src/main/groovy/groovy/datomic/extension/DatomicPeerExtension.groovy).
+The `Peer` extension API is defined by the `groovy.datomic.extension.DatomicPeerExtension` class which is defined in [src/main/groovy/groovy/datomic/extension/DatomicPeerExtension.groovy](groovy-datomic/tree/master/src/main/groovy/groovy/datomic/extension/DatomicPeerExtension.groovy).

     package groovy.datomic.extension